lukaszcz/coqhammer/README.md

 * `use lem1, .., lemn`

   Add the listed lemmas at the top of the context and simplify them.

+* `sfinal tac`

+  Perform "final" simplifications of the goal (simplifying hypotheses, eliminating universally quantified disjunctions and existentials) and solve all the resulting subgoals with `tac`.
+The `sfinal tac` tactic invocation fails if `tac` does not solve some of the resulting subgoals.

 * `sinvert t`